Ddundee/simply-invite/README.md

 # Simply Invite

-InviteLink is a event invitation app where users can upload their own invitation designs, generate a shareable link, and choose to send invitations via email or SMS.
+InviteLink is a event invitation app where users can upload their own invitation designs, generate a shareable link, and choose to send invitations via email or SMS (Email/SMS is still a work in progress 😭).

 ## TODO
 - [x] Design the basic layout in Figma